-Our mission at YouthPower365 is to elevate education, arts and athletics for the youth of the Vail Valley.
-To do so, we run a multitude of programs for children from birth through career/college and appreciate all the help we can get!
+Our mission at YouthPower365 is to inspire, educate and empower youth and families from early childhood to college and career readiness.
+We run a wide range of programs to help youth reach their full potential, and we appreciate all the help we can get!
 It truly takes a village, and we are fortunate to live in one with so many caring and generous people.

 Commitment to act with integrity regarding the time commitments required by specific programs and events.
-Commitment to embody the YouthPower365 core values when working with children and staff.
+Commitment to embodying the YouthPower365 core values when working with children and staff.

 - Interview & General Orientation